-IPI was founded in 2017 by scientists Timothy Springer and Andrew Kruse of Harvard Medical School.
+IPI was founded in 2017 by scientists Tim Springer and Andrew Kruse of Harvard Medical School.

-IPI is located on the Harvard Medical School campus in Boston’s Longwood Medical and Academic Area.
+The Institute is headquartered on the Harvard Medical School campus in Boston’s Longwood Medical and Academic Area.

-IPI is financially secured by substantial gifts from co-founder Timothy Springer and project-specific grant funding secured by IPI scientists.
+IPI is financially secured by substantial gifts from co-founder Tim Springer, revenue from antibody distribution, sponsored research and federal funding.

 IPI employs approximately 40 people, mostly scientists and research associates staffing its antibody platform.